auth0/docs/articles/dashboard/guides/tenants/revoke-application-signing-keys.md

 # Revoke Application Signing Keys

-This guide will show you how to revoke your tenant's application signing key using the Auth0 Dashboard and Auth0 Management API.
-The application signing key is used to sign tokens and SAML assertions.
+You can revoke your tenant's application signing key using the Auth0 Dashboard and Auth0 Management API.
+The application signing key is used to sign ID Tokens, Access Tokens, SAML assertions, and WS-Fed assertions sent to your application.
+To learn more, see [Manage Application Signing Keys](/tokens/guides/manage-application-signing-keys).

 ::: warning
-Rotating your application signing key will cause all your applications to require the signing key currently in queue for validating new tokens.
-All previously-validated tokens will still be valid with the previous key until the previous key is revoked.
+Before you can revoke a previously used application signing key, you must first have rotated the key.
+To learn how, see [Rotate Application Signing Keys](/dashboard/guides/tenants/rotate-application-signing-keys).

+Make sure you have updated your application with the new key before you revoke the previous key.
 :::

 <div class="code-picker">